Central Philippine University: Campus

-By architectural order, the CPU Church is the tallest building on the main campus and meant by the planners as a "central and dominant feature" of the main campus proper.
-The church is notable noted for its Malay design and is a famous landmark in Iloilo City.
-Henry Luce III Library is one of the largest libraries in the Philippines with more than a quartered of a million volume holdings.
+By architectural order on the main campus, the Central Philippine University University Church (University Church) stands as the tallest building, and is meant by the campus's planners as a "central and dominant feature" of the university.
+The CPU Church which is notable for its Malay architectural design, stained glass and dormer windows, façade canopy, and flying buttresses, is a famous landmark in Iloilo City.
+Henry Luce III Library is one of the largest libraries in the Philippines, with more than a quarter of a million volume holdings.
 Inside the Henry Luce III Library is the Meyer Asian Collection holdings of artifacts and other museum and art exhibitions.